 Once you have found useful information sources for your subject and determined which search terms to use, you have to consider how to make your information search more effective by using various techniques.

 The AND operator searches for documents including ALL search terms given.

 The OR operator searches for documents including one or several search terms given.
-Usually, OR is used to combine synonyms: Green OR renewable OR sustainable
+Usually, OR is used to combine synonyms.

 The NOT operator excludes references to the search term given.
 Be careful when using the NOT operator, there is a risk of missing relevant references!

 By using wildcard symbols, you can replace one or several characters/letters in the search term.
 The wildcard symbol is convenient for search terms that can be spelled in several ways.
-Wildcard symbols vary from database to database, check the instructions.
+Wildcard symbols vary from database to database, always check the instructions.